MarcMouries/sn-google-map-component/README.md

     - initial version

 ## TODO

+- GraphQL query generic to be able to set map markers on any table

 1. Dispatch event when user clicks on a map marker or a link inside the map marker
 2. Add easier way to add Markers on the map
     - simply ask for the name of table that contains lat and long coordinates or a location